cyTOSINeGIT/SQL-DATA--CLEANING-AND-EXPLORATORY/README.md

 **LAYOFFS DATA SET PROJECT OVERVIEW**

-This project focuses on data cleaning and preparation using MySQL on a company layoffs dataset.
+This project focuses on data cleaning, preparation, and exploratory data analysis (EDA) using MySQL on a company layoffs dataset.

 The project starts by inspecting the original layoffs table and creating staging tables to safely perform the cleaning process without modifying the original dataset.

+**Data Cleaning & Preparation**

 The main data-cleaning tasks include: